hcleung35/SRGAN_Cramer/README.md

 ### Cramer GAN

 The Cramer GAN \[[2] (https://arxiv.org/abs/1705.10743)\] was designed to minimize the Cramer distance (distance between the real and generated samples).
 It has the same properties as Wasserstein GAN \[[3] (https://arxiv.org/abs/1701.07875)\], but also has the unbiased sample gradients.
 Hence, it provides a more stable learning, and avoids the loss that converge to a wrong minimum.
-Fig. 1 (extract from [2]) shows the general idea of algorithm.
+Fig. 1 (extract from [2]) shows the general idea of \[algorithm\].

 ![](https://github.com/hcleung35/SRGAN_Cramer/blob/master/cramer.png)